dbfl2026/db-work-samples/Systems/Relocation-Roadmaps-Showcase/README.md

 ## Key Takeaway

-Relocation Roadmaps is an example of using AI as part of a controlled production system, not as a one-click content generator.
+Relocation Roadmaps shows AI being used inside a controlled production system, not as a one-click content generator.

+The value is in the workflow: structured inputs, reusable prompts, review layers, risk checks, and production standards that make the output more consistent and trustworthy over time.

 The value is in the workflow: structured inputs, reusable prompts, review layers, risk checks, and production standards that make the output more consistent and trustworthy over time.